romain-malice/notes/edd-presentation-script.md

 ## Overview Of Electricity Delivery
 %%
-Power plant → transmission lines (HV) → distribution substations → distribution network (MV~1-10kV) → industries (MV)/local networks (LV~220V)
+Power plant → transmission lines (HV~100s of kV) → distribution substations → distribution network (MV~1 to 10 kV) → industries (MV)/local networks (LV~220V)
 distribution network : set of nodes that generate or consume energy
 %%

-The basic structure of an electricity delivery network is the following :
+The _basic structure_ of an electricity delivery network is the following :
 1. Electricity is produced in power plants
 2. Most power plants are relatively far from zones with a high density of users.
-Transmission lines are high voltage lines that convey electricity from the power plant to the high demand zones
+Transmission lines are high voltage lines (~ 100s of kV) that convey electricity from the power plant to the high demand zones
 3. Distribution substations turn the high voltages of the transmission lines into medium voltages (1-10kV), which are injected in distribution grids
-4. Distribution grids give access to electricity directly to industries, or to homes and businesses, who are supplied through local distribution networks at lower voltages (220V)
+4. Distribution grids give access to electricity directly to industries, or to homes and businesses, who are supplied through local distribution networks at lower voltages (220V)[^1][^3]

-Citation ?

 ## Goals of DNs
 %%